cartesi/docs/cartesi-rollups/development/running-the-application.md

 nonodo
 ```

-By default, this command creates an Anvil node with the Cartesi Rollups contracts deployed.
+This command creates an Anvil node with the Cartesi Rollups contracts deployed by default.
 NoNodo uses the same deployment as Sunodo, so the contract addresses remain the same.

 ### Exposed APIs

-- GraphQL API: Accessible via `/graphql`; this API is designed for frontend clients to query notices, vouchers, and reports.
+GraphQL API: This API is accessible via `/graphql` and is designed for front-end clients to query notices, vouchers, and reports.

-- Inspect API: Accessible via `/inspect`; this API is useful for frontend clients to inspect internal state.
+- Inspect API: Accessible via `/inspect`; this API is useful for frontend clients who want to inspect the internal state.

 - Rollup API: Accessible via `/rollup`, this API serves as the application backend.